tharis/Ammonium-transporters/README.md

     t_coffee -other_pg seq_reformat -in nt-file -in2 alignment-file -action +thread_dna_on_prot_aln -output fasta > outfile

-Concatenation was again needed headers to be identical so all information except sequence ID was deldeted manually
+Concatenation again needed headers to be identical so all information except sequence ID was deleted manually.

     seqkit concat file1 file2.. > outfile